 - Als Entwickler muss man sich diesen Report ansehen und entscheiden ob diese Commits für develop relevant sind oder nicht.

 Nachlesen über die Hotfix-Problematik bei git flow sollten wir auch um zusehen ob andere das selbe Problem haben oder hatten, und zu welchen Lösungen die gekommen sind.

-#15 Updated by Andreas Kohlbecker 10 days ago
+#15 Updated by Andreas Kohlbecker over 1 year ago

 - Description updated (diff)

 I did a brief research on the topic of hotfix branches:

 - git flow has the concept of support branches by which hot fix releases for earlier versions can be maintained (see second link below for details)